Drake Bell pleads guilty to felony endangerment charge - News Break

 Defense attorney Ian Friedman said Wednesday that he could not comment on the case but said it will be revealed at sentencing “why Mr. Bell chose to enter today's plea.”

-Bell earlier this month.
-Tyler Sinclair, a spokesperson for the Cuyahoga County Prosecutor’s Office, said at the time that the girl contacted Toronto police in October 2018.
+Bell had initially pleaded not guilty to the charges earlier this month.
+Tyler Sinclair, a spokesperson for the Cuyahoga County Prosecutor's Office, said at the time that the girl contacted Toronto police in October 2018.
 Toronto authorities then contacted Cleveland police, prompting an investigation.

 The attempted endangering children charge relates to the concert, Sinclair said, where Bell “violated his duty of care” and created a risk of harm to the victim.
 Sinclair didn’t elaborate further.